trouve-antoine/react-redux-socket/README.md

 ## News

+**Important change in version 2.0.8:** it is now possible to give directly the socket.io-client object to the client constructor, instead of just the string of the url.

 **Breaking change in version 2.0.5:** action members other than type, meta, payload, socket_meta are deleted when sent through the wire (the cleansing is done in `common/action.js` function `ensureActionDefaultStructure`)

 **Version 2 has been released.
 It is not compatible with version 1.x**: